androuino/JCMS/README.md

 ## Disclaimer

 This software is provided "as is", without any warranty of any kind.
 If you decide to use it, you do it under your only responsibility.
 In no way will I be liable for any damage caused by this code.

+# UPDATES From this repository

+You need to install the lcms2 library

+        in my case I used aptitude to search for lcms2 once you see the liblcms2-dev, install it

+If you had some trouble finding the jni.h header file, you should edit the gradle.build file.
+The location of this header file is normally in the directory of the openjdk folder.